Long-term benefits of using display and sponsored ads

 In the visual below, brands gained 100 (indexed) sales during the week of campaign activation.
 This is how much higher that sales are in the week of campaign activation compared to baseline sales (sales prediction when no campaign).
 In the next week, after the campaign was over, sales were still 70 higher than the pre-campaign baseline (indexed as 0), and they continued to be higher than baseline for several weeks afterwards.

-This long-term effect was substantial: it amounts to 4x the short-term effect for display, and 2x the short-term effect for sponsored ads, which is consistent with advertisers’ perception of display as reaching audiences in the upper-funnel, providing sales benefits that last longer and inform consumer behaviors further down the funnel.
+This long-term effect was substantial: it amounts to 4X the short-term effect for display, and 2X the short-term effect for sponsored ads, which is consistent with advertisers’ perception of display as reaching audiences in the upper-funnel, providing sales benefits that last longer and inform consumer behaviours further down the funnel.

-X axis: Weeks (Week 1 = week of campaign)
+X axis: Weeks (Week one = week of campaign)

 2. Display often shows synergy with sponsored ads